[symon]

 distributes the information to connected listeners.
 Listeners can connect

-decoded into ascii.
+into ascii.

 symux needs no specific privileges besides being able to open it's ports